Why are we more likely to blame the victim and give the accused the benefit of the doubt?

 Without our cultural biases, we would have no excuse for not getting to know them, empathizing with them, and, when appropriate, acting on their behalf.

-Jesus knew how difficult it would be for us, as his followers, to interact with those not in our social circles.
+Jesus understood the challenge we face as his followers when engaging with people outside our social circles.
 Nevertheless, his life exemplified loving others from various social classes.
 And he has called on us, as his followers, to do the same.
 We are to love others as He has loved us.
 To do unto others as we would have them do to us.

 Here are a few thoughts on the treatment we would want if we were the victim.

-- We’d like them to consider all of the facts before jumping to a hasty conclusion.
+- We’d like them to consider all the facts before jumping to a hasty conclusion.

 - We hope their cultural biases do not lead them to faulty assumptions about our character.